Comancheros slaying: Life sentence for 'main guy' in execution

 During the trial the court heard the hits on the pair may have been ordered from leaders of the Comancheros in Australia.

-They had been given the "green light to kill" Tu'uheava, who had an association with the Australian Nomads gang, the court heard.
+They had been given the "green light to kill" Epalahame, who had an association with the Australian Nomads gang, the court heard.

 Yolanda, who was shot at least four times and still has a bullet lodged in her head, testified in the trial via video link from an undisclosed location.